 - Use Form I-9, Supplement B, to immediately begin reverifying each current employee whose EAD was revoked based on the Status Change Report, and complete all reverifications within a reasonable amount of time.
 See I-9 Central for more information on completing Form I-9 Supplement B.

 - The employee must provide unexpired documentation from List A or List C of the Lists of Acceptable Documents.
 Do not reverify identity documents (List B).
+Do not reverify the employee’s identity.
 During this process, you must allow employees to choose which acceptable documentation to present for reverification.
-You may not accept a now-revoked EAD, based on the Status Change Report, even if that EAD appears unexpired.
+Do not accept a now-revoked EAD, based on the Status Change Report, even if that EAD appears unexpired.
 You cannot continue employing a person who does not provide proof of current employment authorization.

 The Immigration and Nationality Act prohibits you from treating individuals differently on the basis of national origin, citizenship, or immigration status in the Form I-9 or E-Verify processes.
 This includes reverifying cases on Form I-9 with case alerts for employees whose EAD was revoked.
 You may not: